datoviz/datoviz/docs/howto/visual.md

 Once the props are defined, the most important step when creating a custom visual is to implement the **baking function**.

-The baking function takes the props data as input, and fills in the vertex buffer, as well as, possibly, other GPU data sources (uniforms, storage buffers, textures).
+**The baking function takes the props data as input, and fills in the vertex buffer**, as well as, possibly, other GPU data sources (uniforms, storage buffers, textures).

 Here, the square baking function must recover the `pos` and `length` props in order to compute the four corner position of each square, and make the triangulation with two triangles per square.